-( Domain: Leadership and De cision M 1aking Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В А . u.i.y 4.
+, Domain: Leadership and Dec cision M 1aking Examples or Evidence of Practice Implementation Status Indicator Not lot Partially Fully Data Sources/Supporting Evidence yet В A runy 4.
 School administrators advocate for all SWDs to have the same school choice options as students without disabilities to ensure all SWDs receive educational services in their neighborhood school or school of choice.
 The principal contacts the district to obtain information about SWDs who do not attend the school because of the type or severity of their disability or perceived lack of services available at the school.
 The principal requests services and supports to follow SWDs in the school.
 The school has a diverse student population that reflects the full range of students who live in the neighborhood school zone, including those with significant disabilities.
 The school is equipped to provide educational services to all students.
 Families perceive the school as being able to address their child's needs, regardless of the type or severity of disability.
-Y Feeder Report Suggested Measures: Documentation of school administrator requests for information (e.g., emails, memos) to the district office, roster of SWDs in school's zone who are not attending the school. and al disenf lote: Aligns with District BPIE Indicator #3.
-This indicator addresses the practice of placing SWDs in schools based primarily on exceptionality, label or services needed, rather than identifying nd allocating resources for all SWDs to receive educational services in their neighborhood school or school of choice.
-Students who are transported to attend other schools are at risk of isenfranchisement from the communities within which they live and lack opportunities to build natural relationships among the students in the assigned school.
-With the practice of placing SWDs to schools based on their exceptionality, unintended consequences include further isolation of students with significant disabilities and barriers to scheduling SWDs into heterogeneous classrooms that have natural proportions of students with and without disabilities.
-Please see the Appendices: Glossary of Terms section for definition of the above term natural proportions.
+School has limitations in area due to lack of ESE support in following: Facilitation of services, support facilitation, clerical support.
+Challenges have been communicated and requests by administration have been made.
+Student population of SWDs is diverse and reflects the neighborhood school zone, but does not include students with significant disabilities due to limitation of staff.
+School may not be least restrictive environment to provide educational services to all students.
+Families perceive the school as being able to address child's needs in the following: parent conferences, IEP meeting participation, parental contact via phone, and informal discussions.
+Sugge school administrator requests for information (e.g., emails, memo s) to the district off ice, roster of SWDs in school's zone who are not attending the and all disenfr at scho ocating resources for all SWDs to receive ecranchisement from the communities within vools based on their exceptionality, unintendent indicator addresses the practice of placing SWDs in schools ducational services in their neighborhood school or school or which they live and lack opportunities to build natural relative consequences include further isolation of students with without disabilities.
+Please see the Appendices: Glossary of of choice. ionships a significant Students we students we stand the standard stand who are tr students i s and bar ansported in the assi riers to sc I to attend other schools are at risk of igned school.
+With the practice of placing SWDs heduling SWDs into heterogeneous classrooms Comm nents: